The Founder Bottleneck: Why Growth Stalls Without an Executive Assistant

 The cost of poor communication appears in both money and energy.

 Leaders lose focus when messages interrupt deep work.
 Research from the University of California, Irvine shows that workers need about 23 minutes to return to full focus after an interruption.
+Research from RescueTime reinforces this: knowledge workers check email or messaging apps every six minutes on average.
 A founder who answers dozens of messages per day rarely reaches deep strategic thinking.

 The financial cost also grows.